RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Introduction

 To support non-programmable schedulers, researchers investigated scalable alternatives to PIFO, which can be performed at line rate.
 By approximating only some aspects of PIFO while ignoring the others, some schedulers demonstrated that one can still closely realize the goals of the rank-assigning policy at a much lower computational cost.
 For example, Strict-Priority PIFO~(SP-PIFO)~\cite{sp-pifo-nsdi20} focused on forwarding the packets in the correct order using multiple strict priority queues, and Admission-In First-Out (AIFO)~\cite{aifo-sigcomm21} focused on admitting the right packets using a FIFO queue.

 This paper complements this line of research, which primarily revolves around performance, by exploring computational efficiency, and especially considering the amount of memory and the required number of packet processing stages.
-In addition to reducing the resource footprint, this may also benefit performance again: by reusing registers and reducing the number of operations and processing stages, packet processing latency can be improved~\cite{p8-TNSM21, tofino}.
+In addition to reducing the resource footprint, this may also benefit performance gain: by reusing registers and reducing the number of operations and processing stages, packet processing latency can be improved~\cite{p8-TNSM21, tofino}.
 The network operators can use the saved memory for other functions, such as buffering, forwarding, and filtering.
 They can also support a larger number of slices or tenants without deploying additional switches or upgrading existing ones.
+The utility of additional memory depends on the application, e.g.~\cite{ZhuWHPS022} reports on the effect of additional available memory on satisfaction levels (the fraction of a network application's lifetime that it meets its utility target) in heavy hitter detection, superspreader detection, maintaining TCP connection and caching, where doubling the available amount of memory improves satisfaction by 1.1-1.5x initially, however at a certain point adding memory results in diminishing returns.

-We present Range-In First-Out (\systemname), a programmable packet scheduling algorithm that can process packets at line rate, using just a single FIFO queue and only three registers.
-In a nutshell, \systemname focuses on admitting the right set of packets, without reordering them. \systemname classifies the arriving packet ranks into small and large ones, similar to the flow classification; to achieve this goal, we use the \emph{min-max linear normalization}~\cite{Triantaphyllou00,Tzeng11}, for its simplicity and efficiency.
-To normalize, we maintain just two characteristics of the recent packets: the minimum and the maximum packet ranks, and we periodically reset these values to avoid outliers in detecting the correct ranks.
+We present Range-In First-Out (\systemname), a programmable packet scheduling algorithm that processes packets at line rate using only a single FIFO queue and three registers. \systemname focuses on admitting the right set of packets without reordering them.
+It classifies arriving packet ranks into small and large categories, similar to flow classification.
+To achieve this, we use \emph{min-max linear normalization}~\cite{Triantaphyllou00,Tzeng11} for its simplicity and efficiency.
+To normalize, we maintain just two characteristics of the recent packets: the minimum and the maximum packet ranks, and periodically reset these values to avoid outliers in detecting the correct ranks.
 To admit a packet, \systemname uses the score assigned by the normalization, and if the score is higher than the current queue utilization, it admits the packet.
 Furthermore, we use small guaranteed admission buffers; if our queue utilization is low, we admit packets irrespective of their scores.
+We demonstrate that min-max normalization is an efficient alternative to approximate quantile~\cite{aifo-sigcomm21} in the data plane of programmable switches for packet admission decisions based on queue occupancy.
+Our normalization approach significantly reduces memory requirements, crucial for deployment in resource-constrained environments, as demonstrated by our lookup tables' compact footprint requiring $\approx$ 1.22 KB of memory.